Module 3 of 21 · Foundations

 Every protocol belongs to exactly one layer.

 Protocols are built to solve engineering problems, not to satisfy models.
-TLS spans Layers 4-6.
-QUIC spans Layers 4-6.
+TLS sits between TCP and application protocols while performing presentation and session-like work.
+QUIC spans Layers 4-6 because it is the transport and includes TLS 1.3 plus multiplexed streams.
 ARP bridges Layers 2 and 3.
 ICMP lives at Layer 3 but rides inside Layer 3 packets.
 When a protocol does not fit neatly into one layer, that is a limitation of the model, not a flaw in the protocol.

 3.4 Map it yourself

 Use the tool below to map each OSI layer to its TCP/IP equivalent.
 Remember: the mapping at the bottom (Layers 1-2 to Link) and middle (Layers 3-4) is straightforward.
-The interesting part is at the top, where three OSI layers collapse into one.
+The interesting part is at the top, where the OSI vocabulary is more detailed than the Internet model exposes.

 Notice the note at the bottom of the tool: "A protocol can span boundaries."
 That is the key lesson.
 The mapping gives you a useful mental model, but do not treat it as an absolute rule.
 Real protocols cross boundaries whenever the engineering requires it.